3DBAG/roofer/docs/cli_application.md

 ```

 ## Example config file
 Below is an example of a [TOML](https://toml.io/en/) configuration file for the {program}`roofer` CLI application.
 It shows all the available options.
-Noticed that many of these options are also available as command line arguments, in case one option is provided both in the configuration file and as a command line argument, the command line argument takes precedence.
+Noticed that these options are also available as command line arguments, in case one option is provided both in the configuration file and as a command line argument, the command line argument takes precedence.

 ```{literalinclude} example_full.toml
 :language: toml